dnanexus-archive/dx-cwl/README.md

+# dx-cwl

-# dx-cwl: Import and run CWL workflows on DNAnexus
+**Import and run CWL workflows on DNAnexus**

 **THIS IS AN ALPHA-PHASE PROJECT.
+Please use at your own risk or contact DNAnexus if you are interested.**

-PLEASE USE AT YOUR OWN RISK OR CONTACT DNAnexus IF YOU ARE INTERESTED** While we have tested this implementation on a few practical workflows of varying complexity, we are working towards more complete support of the specification and enhancing the user experience.
-More tests and documentation to come shortly.
+We have tested this implementation on a few practical workflows of varying complexity and are working towards more complete support of the specification.
+More tests, documentation, and improvements to the user experience to come shortly.

-The motivation behind `dx-cwl` is to compile a CWL workflow definition to a DNAnexus workflow in a way that is spiritually similar to [dxWDL](https://github.com/dnanexus-rnd/dxWDL/).
-This allows the user to take advantage of the many features of the platform surrounding workflows and their execution.
-This implementation uses a reference CWL implementation and data structures within when possible to adhere maximally to the standard.
-CWL types are mapped directly to DNAnexus types when possible and when not, these structures exist as a general JSON data type within the platform.
+The motivation behind `dx-cwl` is to compile a [CWL workflow definition](http://www.commonwl.org/) to a [DNAnexus workflow](https://wiki.dnanexus.com/API-Specification-v1.0.0/Workflows-and-Analyses).
+This approach enables the user to execute a CWL workflow on DNAnexus and take advantage of the platform's many features including secure execution on multiple regions/clouds.
+We use a reference CWL implementation and data structures when possible to adhere maximally to the standard.
+CWL types are mapped directly to DNAnexus types when possible and when not, these structures exist as a general JSON data types within the platform.

 ## Run with DNAnexus CLI